-Those looking to invest in a REIT don’t have to look any further than the stock market.
+Those looking to invest in a REIT don’t have to look further than the stock market.
 While there are privately-traded REITs, most are public on major exchanges such as the NYSE.
 Like stocks, the value of REIT shares fluctuates with market trends and company progress over time.

 Each REIT must also pay out at least 90% of its taxable income back to shareholders as dividends, often monthly or quarterly.
 They also help with investment portfolio diversification and are robust against recession.

 Real estate crowdfunding offers another means of tapping into this market without breaking the bank.
 Investors pool their money to purchase a property with hopes of turning a profit through management or a future sale.

 Previously, real estate crowdfunding was only available to accredited investors who needed to earn over $200,000 each year or have a net worth higher than $1,000,000.
 Today, even unaccredited investors can get involved through crowdfunding sites.
 The Securities and Exchange Commission (SEC) limits how much you can invest.